abarker/yapsc/README.rst

   switch class definition.

 * Calls to the switch return a tuple of all the return values of all the case-functions that were run.
-(But running from the `on` keyword in the switch definition does not return a value.)
+(But note that running from the `on` keyword in the switch definition does not return a value.)

 * The switch class should be defined in the scope you want to be visible to the case-function code.